This topic describes how to delete an ACK cluster in the Container Service for Kubernetes (ACK) console.

 - On the Clusters page, find the cluster that you want to delete and choose in the Actions column.

-- In the Delete Cluster dialog box, verify that the cluster is the one you want to delete, select the cloud
+- In the Delete Cluster dialog box, verify that the cluster is the one that you want to delete and select

 Why do I fail to delete an ACK cluster?

 ACK allows you to forcibly delete clusters.
 If your first attempt to delete a cluster fails, you can forcibly delete the cluster and the ROS stack.
-However, when you forcibly delete a cluster, the ROS-created resources and the manually added resources are not released.
+However, when you forcibly delete a cluster, the resources that are created by ROS and the manually added resources are not released.
 You must manually release these resources.